WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230307-project_proposal.md

 ### Motivation

 The first step in making the data we have reliable is describing it in detail.
-Currently, we have more than 600 million rows of data about media in the catalog database and similar but slightly different sets of data in the API database and elasticsearch.
-Because of the history of the project, some data we have does not conform to the requirements we now set and does not have the fields we describe as required, and there are some fields that store a very different data piece than what the users might expect[^1].

 The main goal of this project is to establish a comprehensive baseline of our media data: what information we currently have about each media item and what we expect to have.
 Our database currently holds more than 700 million rows of media